functorz-tech/momen_doc/actions/user-actions.md

 ## 4. Login

 ### Brief
 Allows registered users to access their accounts using a username and password or other authentication methods (e.g., email, phone number & verification code).
-Momen supports four login methods: username login, phone number verification login, phone number & password login, email login,.
+Momen supports four login methods: username login, phone number verification login, phone number & password login, email login.

 ### Action configuration guide
 Add a button and some input components to the page, and configure a login-related action.
 Bind the values of the input boxes (username, phone number, email, verification code, or password) to the action to collect user input for login.